 If you’re looking for a curated list of the best historical places in Ahmedabad, you’ve come to the right place.

-With ancient stepwells, 600 year old forts, countless old mosques & temples, Gandhi’s Ashram – Ahmedabad has a lot to offer for those interested in India’s history & culture.
+With ancient stepwells, 600 year old forts, Gandhi’s Ashram, and more – Ahmedabad has a lot to offer for those interested in India’s history & culture.

-So it’s a shame then that this city is often missed by those travelling the subcontinent, or is simply passed through on the way to more popular nearby destinations like Udaipur, Jodhpur or Mumbai.
+So it’s a shame then that this city is often missed by those travelling the subcontinent, often being looked over in favour of more popular nearby destinations like Udaipur, Jodhpur or Mumbai.

 On the surface, it’s understandable.
 Ahmedabad doesn’t have the same charm or fame as these other places.
-But if you are willing to stay for a couple of days you’ll find that Gujarat’s largest city has a rich history, with many historical sites where you can experience it.
+But if you are willing to stay for a couple of days you’ll find that Gujarat’s largest city has a rich history, which is alive and well through its many historical sites.

 Table of Contents